 These lengthy little dogs can be the best companion for you and it’s up to you to train them appropriately.
-Training can be simple as long as you commit to learning and execution.
+Dogs have a wide range of emotions just as humans do.
+That said, training can be simple as long as you commit to learning and execution.
 It's very important that you follow very important steps when it comes to training your Dachshund.

 Keep Your Dog on a Schedule

 When it comes to food, walks, sleep and potty, keeping your dog on a schedule will significantly help to maintain consistency.
 Feed him around the same time every day so he knows when to expect food, rather than begging you for some at random times of the day.
 When taking him for walks, try to also keep it at the same time so he's always getting his daily exercise and it becomes a routine he can get used to.

 Having him go to sleep at the same time as you can greatly reduce late nights with him pacing all over the house.
 And, going to the restroom at regularly scheduled times can help him identify when he's allowed to go and keep him from going in your home.

 Going on walks, as mentioned, are a great way for you and your dog to get daily exercise and Vitamin D. They are also great opportunities for you to train your dog in obedience.
 A dog harness significantly reduces worry that your pet will pull and hurt himself, especially when he gets excited.
 Plus, you’ll know that the harness will keep him from slipping out of the leash, preventing him from running loose and putting himself in danger.